Non-Clash Kernel#

 Advantages:

-- No need to install clash kernel separately
+- No need to install the clash kernel separately

 Disadvantages:

-- Unable to import servers individually, can modify configuration files individually but too cumbersome for GUI users
+- Cannot import servers individually; configuration files can be modified separately but are too cumbersome for GUI users

 Clash Verge#